High-frequency diode effect in superconducting Nb$_3$Sn micro-bridges: Discussion

-Associating the SDE with the vortex motion, we can make certain estimates for the\ performance limits of SDE in the frequency domain.
-The $100$ \textrm{kHz} results have been obtained in 5 \textmu m-wide bridge.
-One can relate this frequency with the reciprocal characteristic vortex crossing time of the bridge.
-If the geometry is scaled down to $5-50$ \textrm{nm}-wide bridges, it can deliver $2-3$ orders of magnitude higher frequencies because of geometric factors.
-Can even higher frequency range be reached?
-The answer looks positive because of the following reasons: first, the $100$ \textrm{kHz} may not be the true limit for the $5$ \textmu \textrm{m} bridge.
-Second, the speed of kinematic vortices is $3$ orders of magnitude higher than that of the Abrikosov vortices [33].
-If the $I_{+/-}^{res}$ asymmetry spreads into the kinematic vortex state (second $V(I)\ $jump area in Fig.~3), then the operational frequencies of superconducting diodes can reach $\mathrm{GHz}$ and even higher levels.
-Obviously, more research is required for reaching that stage.
+Associating the SDE with the described vortex motion, we can make certain estimates for the performance limits of the SDE in the frequency domain.
+In the modeled example, the width of the bridge should constitute units of $\lambda _{L}$.
+The angular frequency was chosen to be $\omega =0.005$.
+It corresponds to frequency $ \nu \sim$ 300 MHz.
+This value is in accordance with our experimental observations.
+The 100 kHz results have been obtained for a $5$ \textmu m-wide bridge.
+If the geometry is scaled down from 5 \textmu m to 5-50 nm-wide bridges, it can deliver frequencies 2-3 orders of magnitude higher (10-100 MHz range) because of geometric factors affecting their escape time.
+One can ask: can an even higher frequency range be reached?
+The answer appears to be yes, due to the following reason: the speed of kinematic vortices is 3 orders of magnitude higher than that of the Abrikosov vortices \cite{Weber91,Andronov93}.
+If the $ I_{+/-}^{res}$ asymmetry enters the range of kinematic vortices (the highest current $V(I)$ jump area in Fig. 3 which corresponds to the transition into normal state), then the operational frequencies of superconducting diodes can reach 100 GHz.
+Obviously, more research is required to reach that stage experimentally and more modeling is required for better guidance on how to reach this regime.